yologger/heart-to-heart-nodejs/README.md

-# API Web Server for heart to heart
+# RESTful API Server for heart to heart based on Node.js

 ## Introduction
 This project is RESTful API server for Heart to Heart application.
 You can also check `Heart to Heart` application for **Android** [here](https://github.com/yologger/heart_to_heart_android) and **iOS** [here](https://github.com/yologger/heart_to_heart_ios).